 If you are a wine lover, you are probably aware that white wine is served cold, and red wine should be served at room temperature.
 But is that the proper way?
 Do you chill Pinot Noir before drinking it?

 To ensure the best Pinot Noir experience, store the bottle in a wine refrigerator before serving.
 This simple step lets you set the ideal temperature for the wine, enhancing its flavors and aromas.

 Yes, it is recommended to refrigerate Pinot Noir wine before serving.
 Pinot Noir is a very fruit-forward and complex red wine, and it’s widely recommended to refrigerate it before opening in order to enhance its flavors and aromas.

 The ideal serving temperature for Pinot Noir wine is between 55-60 Fahrenheit (13-15 Celsius).
-This is slightly cooler than most of the other red wines, but the main reason behind it is the fact that Pinot Noir is a very elegant and fruity red wine, and its acidity is slightly higher than other reds.
+This is slightly cooler than most other red wines.
+The main reason behind this recommendation is that Pinot Noir is a very light and fruity red wine, with slightly higher acidity compared to other reds.